e-briones-escalera/Audio-Reactive-Light/README.md

 ## Status

-⚠️ **This project is currently in progress**
+⚠️ **This project is currently in progress.**

-I’m preparing the initial prototype.
-Source files, media, and setup instructions will be added soon.
-Follow the commits for updates!
+*Stay tuned!
+This repository will be updated with design diagrams, prototype videos, and source files as development advances.*